-In addition to traditional branch banking, Mid Penn also offers online banking, mobile banking and telephone banking to provide customers with on-the-go, instant account access.
+In addition to traditional financial center banking, Mid Penn also offers online banking, mobile banking and telephone banking to provide customers with on-the-go, instant account access.

-Mid Penn Bank also has plans to begin developing and constructing a branch in Halifax, Dauphin County, in 2017 (pending township and regulatory approvals).
-Mid Penn is also party to a merger agreement with The Scottdale Bank & Trust Company, which operates five branches in western Pennsylvania.
+Mid Penn Bank also has plans to begin developing and constructing a location in Halifax, Dauphin County, in 2017 (pending township and regulatory approvals).
+Mid Penn is also party to a merger agreement with The Scottdale Bank & Trust Company, which operates five financial center in western Pennsylvania.

 About Mid Penn Bancorp Inc.

 Mid Penn Bancorp Inc. (NASDAQ: MPB), through its banking subsidiary, Mid Penn Bank, has been serving Central Pennsylvania since 1868.
 Headquartered in Millersburg, Pennsylvania, Mid Penn Bank has 23 retail locations in Cumberland, Dauphin, Lancaster, Luzerne, Northumberland and Schuylkill counties.
 The bank offers a diverse portfolio of products and services to meet the personal and business banking needs of the community.
 To learn more about Mid Penn Bank, visit midpennbank.com.

 SPECIAL CAUTIONARY NOTICE REGARDING FORWARD-LOOKING STATEMENTS